Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Introduction

+To this end, here we perform a detailed statistical analysis on a large set of potential health and socio-economic variables and explore their potential to explain the variety in the observed coronavirus total infections/deaths between countries in the \textit{first wave} of the virus spread.We focus on COVID-19 data that is generated only in the first wave of the pandemic, and thus do not account for various waves (we formally define the first wave in the next section).
+While this may be seen as a limitation of our analysis, we assert that for each subsequent wave, there was larger knowledge for the spread of the virus and vaccines were available.
+This significantly impacted in the way in which the population reacted to the potential susceptibility.
+Thus, it can be said that each wave has its own health, social and economic characteristics and therefore it should be studied separately.

-Motivated by this observation, here we perform a detailed statistical analysis on a large set of potential socio-economic determinants and explore their potential to explain the variety in the observed coronavirus cases/deaths among countries.
-To construct the set of potential determinants we conduct a thorough review of the literature describing the social and economic factors which contribute to the spread of an epidemic.
-We identify a total of 29 potential determinants that describe a diverse ensemble of social and economic factors, including: healthcare infrastructure, societal characteristics, economic performance, demographic structure etc. To investigate the performance of each variable in explaining the coronavirus outcome measured either vie the number of coronavirus cases per million population (p.m.p.) or the number of coronavirus deaths p.m.p., we utilize the technique of Bayesian model averaging (BMA).
-BMA allows us to isolate the most important determinants by calculating the posterior probability that they truly regulate the process.
-At the same time, BMA provides estimates for their relative impact, while also accounting for the uncertainty in the selection of potential determinants~\cite{raftery1997bayesian,hoeting1999bayesian,sala2004determinants}.
+To construct the set of potential correlates we conduct a thorough review of the literature that describes the social and economic factors which contribute to the spread of an epidemic.We identify a total of 28 potential variables that describe a diverse ensemble of factors, including: healthcare infrastructure, societal characteristics, economic performance, demographic structure etc. To investigate the performance of each variable in explaining the coronavirus infections/deaths outcome, we collect a sample of 105 countries, the largest set of countries for which all data were available, and utilize the technique of Bayesian model averaging (BMA).
+BMA allows us to isolate the most important correlates by calculating the posterior probability that they truly regulate the process.
+At the same time, BMA provides estimates for the relative impact of the correlates and accounts for the uncertainty in their selection~\cite{raftery1997bayesian,hoeting1999bayesian,sala2004determinants}.
+In this aspect, our analysis adds value a growing body of literature which applies Bayesian methods for investigating the critical factors that drive a certain process, and in this particular case the outcome of the COVID-19 pandemic~\cite{fragoso2018bayesian}.